DaGitGuy/m22todm1-instock/README.md

 # Project Overview
-InStock -- a modern Inventory Management System with a fast React front-end and a robust Express back-end.
+Front-end for InStock -- a modern Inventory Management System with a fast React front-end and a robust Express back-end.

 # Design
 The application design is responsive for mobile, tablet and desktop layouts.